sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/index.md

 hidden: false
 ---

-Get started with extracting structured data from PDF documents using the Sensible API.
+Get started with extracting structured data from documents using the Sensible API.

 If you're new to APIs in general, this tutorial is a good starting point.
 Or, if you're familiar with APIs, see the [quickstart](doc:quickstart) to get a sample API response.